Breastfeeding and Going Back to Work

-If your employer is reluctant to help, point out the advantages they can enjoy by supporting you.
+If your employer is reluctant to help, point out the advantages the company can enjoy by supporting you.
 There have been plenty of studies that show the following benefits:

 Stored milk should be gently shaken, as the fat will have separated and risen to the top.

-- Nursing frequently in the evening and at night will keep up your milk supply and can give you the special closeness to your baby that you may have missed while at work.
+Nursing frequently in the evening and at night will keep up your milk supply and can give you the special closeness that you may have missed while at work.
 Night-time nursing is even more effective than nursing during the day, so you may want to nurse more at night, even longer than your baby needs it, in order to maintain a strong milk supply.